 Instructions

-• In a large mixing bowl, whisk together flour, sugar, baking soda, and salt.
+• Combine dry ingredients – In a large mixing bowl, whisk together flour, sugar, baking soda, and salt.
 Make a well in the center.

-• Mash banana with a fork until a chunky applesauce consistency.
+• Mash bananas with a fork until a chunky applesauce consistency.

-• In a second bowl, combine wet ingredients: buttermilk, eggs, vanilla, mashed bananas and melted butter.
+• Combine wet ingredients – In a second bowl, combine wet ingredients: buttermilk, eggs, vanilla, mashed bananas, and melted butter.
 Whisk to combine.

-• Pour wet ingredients into dry ingredients and whisk just until combined.
-Do not overmix, the batter should be lumpy.
+• Make the batter – Pour wet ingredients into dry ingredients and whisk just until combined.
+Do not overmix; the batter should be lumpy.

-• Preheat cast iron or nonstick skillet or griddle to medium heat (350˚F).
+• Scoop – Preheat cast-iron or nonstick skillet or griddle to medium heat (350˚F).
 Grease your griddle or skillet with 1 Tbsp olive oil.
 Scoop batter 1/4 cup at a time onto your greased pan at least an inch apart.

 • Cook about 2 minutes per side.
 Use a spatula to flip pancakes when bubbles start to pop on the surface.
-Add more oil as needed and cook remaining batches and serve warm.
+Add more oil as needed, cook the remaining batter, and serve warm.

 Notes